vankeisb/react-tea-cup/doc/manual.md

 #### Commands

-Commands are declarative.
-You create a Command in order to tell the runtime to actually do something for you, and to notify you with a Message when it's done.
+Commands encapsulate side effects.
+They are declarative : you create a Command, and then tell the runtime to execute it, and to notify you with a Message when it's done.
+You never excecute commands yourself.

 It's part of the `update` function's job to return the commands, if any (along with the new `Model`).